Why Are Reappraisals Necessary?

 - Exterior wall type

-- Garage, carport, and detached buildings
+- Garage, carport, detached buildings, pools and other structures

 - Verifies all property deed transfers as they occur in the market place; verifying each sale in order to ensure it is an arm’s-length transaction.
-These qualified sales are recorded in a sales file to compare to properties of similar size, age, location, and description to help establish fair and equitable property values.
+These qualified sales are recorded in a sales files to compare to properties of similar size, age, location, and description to help establish fair and equitable property values.